cirne/bic-mcp/docs/CHATGPT_SETUP.md

 1. Check the [DEPLOY.md](./DEPLOY.md) for server-side troubleshooting
 2. Verify your MCP server is accessible via curl/Postman
-3. Review ChatGPT Desktop documentation for connector setup
+3. Review ChatGPT documentation for connector setup (varies by platform)
 4. Contact the server administrator for API key or access issues